unit-linked life insurance

 The topic in brief and concise terms

-Tax advantages may be possible, especially with old contracts (before 2005) or when fulfilling the 12/62 rule for new contracts. [__2_3,__2_4]
+Tax benefits may be possible, particularly for older contracts (before 2005) or if the 12/62 rule is met for new contracts. [__2_3,__2_4]

-Understanding the basics of unit-linked life insurance
+Understanding the basics of unit-linked endowment life insurance

-Analyse potential returns and risk profile
+Analyse return opportunities and risk profile

 The cost structure is another important point.
 These typically consist of: